Bogotá, Colombia travel guide in 2020

 For the most part, Bogotá is perfectly safe, but there are other areas of the country where you’ll want to stay away from.
 Be sure to monitor your country’s official government websites for up-to-date guidance on tourism and safety in Colombia.
 If you’re from the United States, it’s always a good idea to check the State Department website.
 This isn’t just a valuable resource for visiting Colombia; I always check their website for peace of mind before visiting any foreign country.

 Petty crime (i.e. pick-pocketing) is common in some neighborhoods of Bogotá.
 This is also a common issue in many other cities around the world, including one of my favorite places, Barcelona.
 Regardless, I recommend taking a little extra care here and not making yourself a target by flashing expensive belongings.
+This is one of my top tips when visiting Bogotá.

 My comprehensive Bogotá, Colombia travel guide